 Kirkby Stephen railway station (4 miles) is on the very scenic Settle-Carlisle Line.
-If you enjoy train rides this is one of the best in the country.
+If you enjoy train rides this is perhaps the best in England!
 It's very well organised for walkers and cyclists.
 Free parking at the station.
 Train timetables

 Visit ancient Appleby in Westmorland by train.